Oil prices rise after sharp losses caused by U.S. stockpile surge

 Speaking of U.S. strategic reserve buying, Commerzbank analysts said that “this would accommodate 23 million barrels, which would normally constitute a massive additional reserve but these days would only just be enough to cope with one weekly increase in stocks.”

-Additional reporting by Roslan Khasawneh in Singapore and Aaron Sheldrick in Tokyo; Editing by Elaine Hardcastle and Jason Neely
+Additional reporting by Roslan Khasawneh in Singapore and Aaron Sheldrick in Tokyo; Editing by Elaine Hardcastle